-- d) Referring the violation to the relevant public authority or privacy enforcement authority.
-[NOTE: this should be reserved for circumstances where a violation raises to the level of a violation of applicable law.] - 44.
-Where there are reasonable grounds to believe that the Personal Data Protection Act 2012 (PDPA) is not complied with, IMDA will refer and/or escalate the complaint to the PDPC through the latter's dedicated channel and process for handling complaints. - e) Other penalties including monetary penalties as deemed appropriate by the Accountability Agent. - 45.IMDA may refer egregious and intentional violations of data protection to the PEA which may result in imposition of financial penalties as determined by the PEA pursuant to the PDPA.
-These violations would be sent through the PEA's feedback section on their website.
-Monetary penalties would not be imposed by IMDA under the contractual agreement with the certified organisation. - Q14: Applicant Accountability Agent should describe its policies and procedures for referring matters to the appropriate public authority or enforcement agency for review and possible law enforcement action.
-[NOTE: immediate notification of violations may be appropriate in some instances]. - 46.
-Where there are reasonable grounds to believe that the Personal Data Protection Act 2012 (PDPA) is not complied with, IMDA will refer and/or escalate the matter to the PDPC through the latter's dedicated channel and process for handling complaints. - Q15: Applicant Accountability Agent should describe its policies and procedures to respond to requests from enforcement entities in APEC Economies where possible. - 47.
+- Q14: Applicant Accountability Agent should describe its policies and procedures for referring matters to the appropriate public authority or enforcement agency for review and possible law enforcement action.
+[NOTE: immediate notification of violations may be appropriate in some instances]. - 45.
+Where there are reasonable grounds to believe that the Personal Data Protection Act 2012 (PDPA) is not complied with, IMDA will refer and/or escalate the matter to the PDPC through the latter's dedicated channel and process for handling complaints. - Q15: Applicant Accountability Agent should describe its policies and procedures to respond to requests from enforcement entities in APEC Economies where possible. - 46.
 Where possible, when there are requests from enforcement entities in APEC Economies that reasonably relate to that Economy and to the CBPR/PRP-related activities of the Accountability Agent, IMDA will cooperate and furnish the necessary information.
 The entities can send their requests to IMDA via email (which will be stated on the IMDA website).
 Where appropriate, IMDA may refer and/or escalate the request to the PDPC, on a need-to basis.
 Consent would be sought from affected individuals before any personal data pertaining to the case is shared with the enforcement entity making the request for information.

-Document Attachment Annex I - Info-Communications Media Development Authority Act 2016 (No. 22 of 2016) Annex I - IMDA Act 2016.pdf Annex II - IMDA Corporate Policy: Conflict of Interest for Employees [Confidential] Annex II - Conflict of Interest Policy for Annex III - IMDA Corporate Policy: Conflict of Interest for Board of Directors [Confidential] Annex III - Conflict of Interest Policy for Annex IV - Assessment Bodies Policies on Dispute Resolution [Confidential] Annex IV - Assessment Bodies I Annex VII - Example of PDPC grounds of decision Annex VII - Example of PDPC grounds of d
+Document Attachment Annex I - Info-Communications Media Development Authority Act 2016 (No. 22 of 2016) Annex I - IMDA Act 2016.pdf Annex II - IMDA Corporate Policy: Conflict of Interest for Employees [Confidential] Annex II - Conflict of Interest Policy for Annex III - IMDA Corporate Policy: Conflict of Interest for Board of Directors [Confidential] Annex III - Conflict of Interest Policy for Annex IV - Contractual Agreement between IMDA and Organisation for APEC CBPR/PRP Certification [Confidential] Annex IV - Contractual Agreeme